squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 # kept to demonstrate that the refresh_patterns involved above go before this.
+# You may be missing the CGI pattern, it will need to be added if so.
 refresh_pattern -i (/cgi-bin/|\?)
 0   0%      0
 refresh_pattern .
 0   0%   4320
 }}}